darkzlave/BloodyFruits/README.md

-BloodyFruits is a super basic game to show how you can create an OS games with cocos2D in a very simple way.
+BloodyFruits is a super basic game to show how you can create an iOS game with cocos2D in a very simple way.
 The game basically consists of touching the screen as fast as you can without using two fingers